camisarp/meuperfil/README.md

 - 👨‍💻 All of my projects are available at [Github Repository](https://github.com/andrezapipolo?tab=repositories)

-- 💬 Talk to me about  Memes, Movies 🎥, Super Mario 🎮, Amateur Photography 📸 and foods 🥢
+- 💬 Talk to me about  Memes🤭, Movies 🍿, Super Mario 🎮, Amateur Photography 📸 and foods 🥢

 - ⚡️ Fun-Fact: I have an MBA in strategic people management